-Dillingham is a full-service community that welcomes both the commercial fishing industry and a sizeable number of summer visitors in search of some of Alaska’s best sportfishing and wildlife viewing.
+Dillingham is a full-service community in Southwest Alaska that welcomes both the commercial fishing industry and a sizeable number of summer visitors in search of some of Alaska’s best sportfishing and wildlife viewing.

 About Dillingham (Yup'ik: Curyung)

-Dillingham is home to 2,347 residents, who live on the edge of the largest state park in the country, Wood-Tikchik State Park, and enjoy some of the best sportfishing in the entire state – which is saying something!
-All five species of Pacific salmon along with freshwater rainbow trout, Arctic char and Dolly Varden are abundant in the Wood and Tikchik systems of lakes and rivers.
+Dillingham is home to about 2,200 residents who live on the edge of the largest state park in the country, Wood-Tikchik State Park, and enjoy some of the best sportfishing in the entire state.
+All five species of Pacific salmon along with freshwater rainbow trout, Arctic char, and Dolly Varden are abundant in the Wood and Tikchik systems of lakes and rivers.

 Things to do

-Dillingham and the many surrounding wilderness areas are popular with outdoorspeople who want to enjoy remote wilderness, sportfishing, solitary lakes and quiet rivers and unparalleled wildlife viewing.
+Dillingham and the many surrounding wilderness areas are popular with outdoor recreationalists who want to enjoy remote wilderness, sportfishing, solitary lakes, quiet rivers, and unparalleled wildlife viewing.

 Wood-Tikchik State Park is spread over 1.6 million acres and named for its two separate systems of large, interconnected clear-water lakes.
 Bordered by the Nushagak lowlands on the east and the Wood River Mountains to the west, the two systems of lakes span a variety of terrain and are renowned for their diverse beauty.
-Other than a handful of fishing and hunting lodges in and around the park, Wood-Tikchik is an undeveloped wilderness that attracts kayakers, canoers, rafters and boaters.
-Visitors are usually totally self-sufficient and reach the park by air taxi from Dillingham or charter boat from the village of Aleknagik on Lake Aleknagik, 25 miles north of Dillingham and connected to the city by road.
+Other than a handful of fishing and hunting lodges in and around the park, Wood-Tikchik is an undeveloped wilderness that attracts kayakers, canoers, and rafters.
+Visitors are usually totally self-sufficient and reach the park by air taxi from Dillingham or charter boat from the village of Aleknagik.

 Walrus Islands State Game Sanctuary is another popular spot near Dillingham.
 The sanctuary is made up of a group of seven craggy islands and their adjacent waters located in northern Bristol Bay southwest of Dillingham.
-Best know among the Walrus Islands is Round Island, the largest walrus haul-out grounds in Alaska, where each summer as many as 14,000 male walruses haul out on exposed, rocky beaches to stake out their territory for the upcoming mating season.
-Other wildlife is also plentiful in the sanctuary, including Steller sea lions, migrating whales, orcas, puffins and thousands of other seabirds.
-Camping is available on Round Island, but the number of campers is limited to ensure the walruses are not disturbed, so make arrangements first with the Alaska Department of Fish and Game.
+Best known among the Walrus Islands is Round Island, the largest walrus haul-out grounds in Alaska, where each summer as many as 14,000 male walruses haul out on exposed, rocky beaches to stake out their territory for the upcoming mating season.
+Other wildlife are also plentiful in the sanctuary, including Steller sea lions, migrating whales, orcas, puffins, and thousands of other seabirds.
+Camping is available on Round Island, but the number of campers is limited to ensure the walruses are not disturbed, so be sure to make arrangements with the Alaska Department of Fish and Game.